APA-Approved Online Schools with Clinical Psychology Programs

 APA-Approved Clinical Psychology Programs with Online Coursework

 Doctor of Psychology in Clinical Psychology

 Although this program requires a lot of face-to-face clinical training, some APA-approved programs offer foundational courses in the science and theory of psychology in an online format.
 Since foundational courses are intended to help students acquire a base of knowledge rather than to advance their practical skills, it's easier to adapt these core classes into an online format.

-At other schools, courses might be offered in a hybrid format, incorporating distance-learning technology to make an on-campus course more flexible and accessible.
-For example, some multi-campus schools may use features like video conferencing and online course management systems to synchronously teach students enrolled at different campuses.
+At some schools, courses might be offered in a hybrid format, incorporating distance-learning technology to make an on-campus course more flexible and accessible.
+For example, some multi-campus schools use features like video conferencing and online course management systems to synchronously teach students enrolled at different campuses.

 Even in programs with online components, students should expect to complete most of their APA-approved clinical psychology training in a traditional, on-campus setting.
 Examples of class topics that may be offered online include:

 Related to APA-Approved Online Schools with Clinical Psychology Programs